30 releases (4 breaking)

 -d, --prepend-dt-format <PREPEND_DT_FORMAT>

-Prepend DateTime using strftime format string.
+Prepend a DateTime using the strftime format string.

-[default: %Y%m%dT%H%M%S%.3f%z]
+[Default: %Y%m%dT%H%M%S%.3f%z]

 -n, --prepend-filename